What are the odds?

 Implementation

-The we shuffle the array send it over to the selected array and let it do its thing.
-Each algorithm produces an async promise that delivers the state of the array until it is sorted.
-Pretty simple.
 Had some minor issues with some of the algorithms (the ones that split the array) not being correctly sorted, getting the damn bars to scale to the display width and many issues with getting the audio of the sorting process not to sound like you were torturing an alien.
 But after a while the project was looking pretty solid.
 I could now look at, and hear, algorithms sort through pillars of different heights.
 The marvels of the modern age never seas to amaze.
 Flying cars be damned.

 After setting this up I was sitting and staring at my different sorting algorithms go.
 The amazing inefficiency of buble-sort, the mesmerizing back and forth of cocktail-sort, the structure of heap-sort and the efficiency of quick-sort, I started wondering about the maths of this.